What is The Bamboo Brace?

 What are some “motor skills” my child can improve on by using The Bamboo Brace?

-• Transitioning to ½ kneeling and standing (pulling up at furniture and stair
+- Transitioning to ½ kneeling and standing (pulling up at furniture and stair climbing)

-• Independent walking (will free up core muscles for rotation and balance)
+- Independent walking (will free up core muscles for rotation, balance and protective reactions)

-• Bike riding, racket sports and other age appropriate play that requires two
+- Bike riding, racquet sports and other age appropriate play that requires two hands out front

 Should The Bamboo Brace be worn over clothing or directly on the skin?